tenbonks/gravBALL/README.md

     3. Click the canvas to see if the gamestate changes as expected (drawGame) is now running.
     4. This verifies the boot process of the game is working as expected.

-2. does gravBALL change to "Oops!" (drawLose) screen if collision is detected:
+2. Does gravBALL change to "Oops!" (drawLose) screen if collision is detected:
     1. Click the canvas to start game.
-    2. Let the ball freely bounce until collides the a pillar.
+    2. Let the ball freely bounce until collides with a pillar.
-    3. the canvas changes to "Oops" as expected.
+    3. The canvas changes to "Oops" as expected.
     4. This verifies that the collision mechanic of the game is working as expected.

 3. I expect there to be no sound, if mute button has been clicked since the page loaded:
     1. Click the mute button above canvas, and verify the text below the mute button changes to "Sound off".
-    2. click the canvas to start game. no starting sound was played when canvas was clicked.
+    2. Click the canvas to start game. no starting sound was played when canvas was clicked.
     3. Let the ball freely bounce, no sound on ball bounce.
     4. Let the ball freely bounce and hit pillar, no sound when a collision is detected.
     5. Pass an obstacle and there is no sound to indicate the score incrementing.